Just Dance (song): Live performances

 On February 5, 2017, Gaga performed "Just Dance" during the Super Bowl LI halftime show.
 She was wearing a spicy gold jacket and played on a keytar, while one of her dancers held the microphone for her.
 In the same year, the song was added to the setlist of Gaga's two shows at the Coachella Festival, where she was one of the headliners.
-On the Joanne World Tour (2017–2018), Gaga wore a pearl-encrusted pale blue bodysuit with dramatic shoulder pads, and knee-high lace up boots while performing the track.
+On the Joanne World Tour (2017–2018), Gaga wore a pearl-encrusted pale blue bodysuit with dramatic shoulder pads, and knee-high lace-up boots while performing the track.
 "Just Dance" served as the opening song of the singer's Las Vegas residency, Enigma (2018–2020).
 During the performance, Gaga descends from the ceiling in a harness and a sequined jumpsuit while playing on a keytar.
-In 2022, the singer performed "Just Dance" at The Chromatica Ball stadium tour.
+"Just Dance" received further performances on the concert tours, The Chromatica Ball (2022), and The Mayhem Ball (2025–2026).

 In other media

-"Just Dance" was featured in a episode of the The Office by the name of Michael Scott Paper Company, in which Steve Carell's character mistakens it for a Britney Spears song.
+"Just Dance" was featured in an episode of The Office by the name of "Michael Scott Paper Company", in which Steve Carell's character mistakes it for a Britney Spears song.

-"Just Dance" also appears on the 2010 video game Dance Central.
-The song was also planned to be on the main track list of the video game Just Dance 2, but was scrapped for unknown reasons.
-The song eventually made a final appearance in the series in Just Dance 2014.
+The song shares the title with the rhythm game series Just Dance.
+The track eventually made an appearance in the series in Just Dance 2014.
+Other music-based video games that feature the song include Rock Band (2010), Dance Central (2010), and the virtual reality game Beat Saber (2021).